 “We actually got busier,” said Maldonado.
 “We were ready for it.”

-Others have been far less lucky, including the former owners of the Guadalupe Inn, another Mexican eatery that previously occupied the space on 1 Knickerbocker Avenue.
+Others have been far less lucky, including the former owners of the Guadalupe Inn, another Mexican eatery that previously occupied the space on 1 Knickerbocker Avenue that Maldonado chose for her new venture.
 Compared to the original Paloma’s, it’s a fairly huge piece of real estate: the bar seats at least 20, and its spacious dining room comes complete with a stage.
 (Maldonado has plans for live entertainment.)

 “Everybody was telling me I was crazy when I decided to open another location,” said Maldonado, shrugging.
 “Maybe in two years I’ll open a third!”

 During a recent soft open at Paloma’s BK, the octopus tostada was a best-seller.
 Some faces may fall at the slightly higher prices but others will brighten at items like pescado sobre crema de flor de calabaza, gorditas de chorizo, and the pork belly tacos.
-Everyone will likely rejoice, however, at the addition of a full bar.
+Most will likely rejoice, however, at the addition of a full bar well-stocked with mescal and tequila.
 While currently only open for late lunches and dinners, a weekend brunch service is also in the works, set to debut in March.

 Top photo credit: Matt Fink.